HellraiserCW/nodejs2024Q1-service/README.md

 ### Testing

-After application is running open new terminal and enter:
+To run all tests after application is running open new terminal and enter:

-To run all tests without authorization

 ```
 npm run test